movestore/movestore.github.io/create_workflow.md

 ## Workflow Instances
 Each Workflow can be run and saved in several Instances, allowing you to combine the same Apps in the same order, but with different settings.
 It is important to note that changes in the selection and order of Apps (not their settings) in one Workflow Instance will be applied to all other Instances of the Workflow.

 Every additional Workflow Instance must be initialised in the Workflow overview (via the main menu) of the respective Workflow by clicking `Start new Instance`.
 In the menu of each Instance you can adapt the description of the Workflow (`Edit Workflow Instance Details`) and the Instance can be deleted.
-Additionally, with this menu the description of the Workflow can be changed or Workflows can be deleted.

 ![](../files/Workflow_start.png)